Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 The Dark Rover Ant, also known as the (Brachymyrmex patagonicus), is a common ant species in California.
 These ants are small, 2-3 mm long, and usually dark brown.

-These types of ants in California are known for their aggressive behavior, often invading homes and buildings for food and shelter.
+These types of ants in California are known for their aggressive behavior.
+They often invade homes and buildings for food and shelter.

 The Dark Rover Ant is also a scavenger, feeding on dead insects and sugary substances.

-It is important to eliminate any food sources and seal off entry points to prevent infestations of this ant species.
+To prevent infestations of this ant species, it is important to eliminate food sources and seal off entry points.

 13. Immigrant Pavement Ant

-The Immigrant Pavement Ant (Tetramorium immigrans) is another common type of ant found in California.
+The Immigrant Pavement Ant (Tetramorium immigrans) is another common ant in California.

-The Immigrant Pavement Ant gets its name from its invasive nature and ability to establish colonies in new areas quickly.
+The Immigrant Pavement Ant gets its name from its invasive nature and ability to establish colonies quickly in new areas.

 They are native to Europe and were first introduced to the United States in the early 1900s.
 Since then, they have spread throughout California and other parts of the country.

-These types of ants in California are known for their aggressive behavior and can become a nuisance when they invade homes or buildings for food and shelter.
+These ants in California are known for their aggressive behavior and can become a nuisance when they invade homes or buildings for food and shelter.

 They are attracted to sweet and greasy substances often found in kitchens, pantries, and garbage cans.